harikt/aurav2book/manuscript/view.md

 # View

-Aura doesn't come packaged with any templating.
+Aura web framework doesn't come packaged with any templating.
 The reason is love for templating differs from person to person.
 And integrating any templating library in Aura is not hard as long as it can be installed and loaded via Composer.